jan-leila/nix-config-mirror/README.md

 # Tasks:

 ## Tech Debt
-- allowUnfree should be dynamically enabled by the users whenever they need them
+- allowUnfree should be dynamically enabled by the users whenever they need them (this isnt enabled at all right now for some reason???)
 - GNOME default monitors per hardware configuration?
 - graphics driver things should prob be in the hardware-configuration.nix
 - what does `boot.kernelModules = [ "sg" ]` do?